 What's more, there are hundreds of other reasons for your brain to tip toward dementia.
 Some of these factors are directly linked to specific brain chemical deficiencies that occur with aging or illness.
 Others are connected to lifestyle or environment.

 Addiction.
-Any type of addition, including to alcohol, street drugs (marijuana, cocaine, crystal meth, heroin, Ecstasy, nexus, ketamine, opium, Rohypnol, crack, hallucinogens, inhalants), overeating, gambling, or even shopping, is related to imbalanced dopamine.
+Any type of addiction, including to alcohol, street drugs (marijuana, cocaine, crystal meth, heroin, Ecstasy, nexus, ketamine, opium, Rohypnol, crack, hallucinogens, inhalants), overeating, gambling, or even shopping, is related to imbalanced dopamine.
 What's more, addictive substances directly cause cognitive failures.
 For example, alcoholics are notorious for experiencing blackouts, actual memory gaps that occur even when they are conscious.
 Most illegal street drugs tamper with memory, cloud judgment, limit attention, and increase forgetfulness.

 Prescription medications.
 Many prescription medications affect cognitive abilities, even if you are not addicted to them.
 Some medications that reverse bad health and rebalance the brain can also cause brain fog, or worse.
 They may blur vision, increase fatigue, alter depth perception, make you see or hear things that aren't there, increase or decrease reaction time, and detract from focus and concentration.
 Common prescription drugs that affect thinking include medications that treat allergies, pain, diabetes, high blood pressure, cholesterol, ulcers, depression, anxiety disorders, and insomnia.
 Many of these are known to cause fatigue and daytime drowsiness.
 Tranquilizers, sedatives, and sleeping pills slow down the central nervous system, causing diminished reaction time, and impair your ability to concentrate.
 Antihistamines slow down reaction time and affect your overall coordination.